siggib007/PiVault/README.md

 # PiVault
+This is a very simply CLI based secrets manager written in python and tested on python 3.6, 3.7 and 3.10 to some various levels.
+At the time of this writing I've included support for the following storage engines and it's been tested under the stated operating system

+- File System: Windows 10, Windows 11, ubuntu 18, ubuntu 20, OpenBSD and MacOS
+- Redis: Windows 10, Windows 11, ubuntu 18, ubuntu 20
+- SQLite: Windows 10, Windows 11, ubuntu 18, ubuntu 20
+- Microsoft SQL: Windows 10
+- MySQL/MariaDB: Windows 10, WSL Debian, Ubuntu 22.04, Debian 11
+- PostgreSQL: Windows 10, WSL Debian, Ubuntu 22.04, Debian 11

-This is a very simply CLI based secrets manager written in python.
-This has been tested to my knowledge on 3.6, 3.7 and 3.10, and on Windows 10, Windows 11, ubuntu 18, ubuntu 20, OpenBSD and MacOS.
-More testing is appreciated and if you find issues or have a feature request please log it under the issue tab.
+The level of testing is very superficial and inconsistent.
+More testing is appreciated and if you find issues or have a feature request please log it under the issue tab or submit a PR.

 Features include: